-Note for Big Sur users: Do not use the Legacy Bootable Backup Assistant to configure your initial backup task, you will not be able to exclude content from a Full Volume Clone.
-After the initial Standard Backup has completed, proceed to install Big Sur onto the destination.
+Note for Big Sur (and later OSes) users: Do not use the Legacy Bootable Backup Assistant to configure your initial backup task, you will not be able to exclude content from a Full Volume Clone.
+After the initial Standard Backup has completed, proceed to install macOS onto the destination.
 After installation has completed, enable FileVault, then reboot from your production startup disk and run your CCC backup task again without the exclusions.

 - Frequently Asked Questions about encrypting the backup volume

 "A recovery key has been set by your company, school, or institution"